Merlynston Linear Park - Development (Stage 1)

 Continuing delivery of the Merlynston Creek Park Development Plan, a basketball half court was installed in Sanger Reserve.
 A concrete footpath along the east side of Audrey Avenue was also installed.

-See Merlynston Linear Park Development - Stage 2 for works being carried out in the second phase of this project.
+See Merlynston Linear Park - Development (Stage 2) for works carried out in the second phase of this project.

 Background: Merlynston Creek Park Development Plan